 Buy in bulk when it makes sense and always shop in season.

-Coupon for these.
+Coupons for these.
 There are tons of coupons out there for personal care items, cleaners, and toilet paper.

 Look for sales at grocery stores.
 Many people think grocery stores are too expensive to get these types of items, but most grocery stores offer great sales on them at least once a month.

 Make some of your own cleaning items.
-This could also be a separate post, but if you Google it, you will find tons of ways to make everything from laundry soap to all-purpose cleaner.
+This could also be a separate post, but if you Google it, you will find tons of ways to make everything from laundry soap to an all-purpose cleaner.

-Tell your Doctor if you don’t have benefits so they can prescribe generics as well.
+Tell your doctor if you don’t have benefits so they can prescribe generics as well.